purcelba/gated_accumulator_model/README.md

 The repository contains a directory, Data, with all of the relevant neural and behavioral data from the experiment, along with Matlab functions to simulate the model.
 The relevante files are the following:
 - simulateModel (wrapper funtion for generating model input, simulating the module, and plotting the results)
 - getModelInput (helper function for concatenating data across different  experimental sessions and monkeys)
-- getSDF (helper function for transforming sequences action potentials into spike rate by time, i.e., spike density function)
+- getSDF (helper function for transforming action potential times into rate functions)
 - model (core model for temporal integration over time)

 In practice, the core model functions were implemented in C and parameter optimization was performed on the high-performance computing cluster at the Vanderbilt Advanced Center for Computing for Research and Eduction ([ACCRE](http://www.accre.vanderbilt.edu/)).
 Parameters were optimized using Nelder-Mead simplex and Genetic Algorithms implemented in Matlab.